-Amex Centurion Lounges are easily among the best in the country with comfortable seating, fast Wi-Fi, an open bar with free wine and cocktails, and meals that far surpass what you’ll get in most other airport lounges.
-While Amex hasn’t shed any light on what it has planned in Atlanta, flyers there are likely in for a treat.
+Amex Centurion Lounges are easily among the best in the country with comfortable seating, fast Wi-Fi, an open bar with free wine and cocktails, and meals that far surpass what you'll get in most other airport lounges.

 The newest lounges like the Denver (DEN) Centurion Lounge and the JFK Centurion Lounge in New York City (JFK) have taken what sets Centurion Lounges apart and taken it to the next level with some local flair, signature touches, and lots of additional space.